drvasanthi/RTL-Synthesis-Workshop/README.md

 ./a.out
 gtkwave tb_ternary_operator_mux.vcd
 ```
-The following image shows the simulation of ternary operator.
+The following image shows the `RTL simulation` of ternary operator.
 It can observed in the waveform window, the logic of ternary operator is same as 2:1 mux.

 ![image](https://user-images.githubusercontent.com/67214592/183258803-c604918c-b111-4087-8be0-7276c0ee4386.png)

 Now, let us perform Gate level simulation of ternary operator.

-The following code is used to generate Gate Level Netlist.
+The following code is used to generate `Gate Level Netlist`.

 ```
 read_liberty -lib ./my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib